edgexfoundry/app-rfid-llrp-inventory/README.md

 - `app-rfid-llrp-inventory/AppCustom/Aliases/Reader-10-EF-25_1` = `POS`
 - `app-rfid-llrp-inventory/AppCustom/Aliases/Reader-20-20-20_1` = `Store`

-The user passes `-o/--overwrite` flag, with the following TOML file:
+The user passes `-o/--overwrite` flag, with the following YAML file:

-    [Aliases]
+    Aliases:
-    Reader-10-EF-25_1 = "Freezer"
+      Reader-10-EF-25_1: "Freezer"
-    Reader-10-EF-25_2 = "Backroom"
+      Reader-10-EF-25_2: "Backroom"

 - `Reader-10-EF-25_1` already exists with a value of `POS` and will be overwritten to `Freezer`.
 - `Reader-10-EF-25_2` is new and will be added as expected with value `Backroom`.
-- `Reader-20-20-20_1` is not present in the TOML file, but was pre-existing in Consul.
+- `Reader-20-20-20_1` is not present in the YAML file, but was pre-existing in Consul.
 This value will be left alone.

 ###### Outcome
 The following key/value pairs will exist in Consul: